 7. Show your gratitude.

 8. Be willing to give in return.

-The ability to ask for what you want in a way that increases the likelihood you will obtain it, is a crucial business skill.
-With a little practice, you’ll master “the art of the ask.”
+The ability to ask for what you want to increase the likelihood you will obtain it is a crucial business skill.
+With a bit of practice, you’ll master “the art of the ask.”

 Now, go ahead.
 Ask me anything!

 Here are the steps my new Linkedin connection took to overcome her resistance to asking for help:

 1. Make a list of people she wanted to contact.

 2. Noted her relationship with each.